Lattice (group): Lattices in two dimensions: detailed discussion

 There are five 2D lattice types as given by the crystallographic restriction theorem.
-Below, the wallpaper group of the lattice is given in IUCr notation, Orbifold notation, and Coxeter notation, along with a wallpaper diagram showing the symmetry domains.
+Below, the wallpaper group of the lattice $\Lambda$ is given in IUCr notation, Orbifold notation, and Coxeter notation, along with a wallpaper diagram showing the symmetry domains.
 Note that a pattern with this lattice of translational symmetry cannot have more, but may have less symmetry than the lattice itself.
 A full list of subgroups is available.
 For example, below the hexagonal/triangular lattice is given twice, with full 6-fold and a half 3-fold reflectional symmetry.
 If the symmetry group of a pattern contains an n-fold rotation then the lattice has n-fold symmetry for even n and 2n-fold for odd n.